JCR94/multinational-retail-data-centralisation/README.md

 The project can be divided into three main components:

-1. Extraction, cleaning, and uploading of data to database (handled by python scripts inside `python_scripts` directory).
+1. Extraction, cleaning, and uploading of data to the database (handled by Python scripts inside the `python_scripts` directory).
-2. Casting data to appropriate data types within database, and add primary and foreign keys to create star-based schema (handled by sql scripts inside `create_db_schema` directory).
+2. Casting data to appropriate data types within the database, and adding primary and foreign keys to create star-based schema (handled by SQL scripts inside the `create_db_schema` directory).
-3. Execute a variety of queries to obtain requested data (handled by sql scripts inside `queries` directory).
+3. Execute a variety of queries to obtain requested data (handled by SQL scripts inside the `queries` directory).

 ## Installation requirements